Madison College strives to make data-driven decisions that promote student recruitment, retention, success and process.

 The Gainful Employment Report was designed by the U.S. Department of Education to protect students from taking on unsustainable debt so they have an easier time paying for career training.
 Madison College students can use this data to help make informed decisions about which program to apply to and to meet their potential for gainful employment after graduation.
 On August 13, 2019, Madison College elected to participate in the early implementation process eliminating the requirement to report Gainful Employment information and disclosures online and to students.

-Another resource for students is O*Net OnLine, which provides details about the workforce to job seekers, workforce development and human resources professionals, students and researchers.
+Students are encouraged to use O*Net OnLine, which provides details about the workforce to job seekers, workforce development and human resources professionals, students and researchers.

 Graduate Employment Report